AceDataCloud/SoraAPI/README.md

 ### Application Process

 To use the API, you need to first apply for the corresponding service on the [Sora Videos Generation API](https://platform.acedata.cloud/documents/99a24421-2e22-4028-8201-e19cb834b67e) page.
-After entering the page, click the "Acquire" button, as shown in the image below:
+After entering the page, click the "Acquire" button, as shown in the image:

 ![](https://cdn.acedata.cloud/q6ytrc.png)